Rfam/rfam-docs/docs/source/building-families.rst

 *rfamseq* database
 ----------------

-The underlying nucleotide sequence database from which we build our families (known as *rfamseq*) is derived from the `European Nucleotide Archive <http://www.ebi.ac.uk/ena/>`_.
+Starting with Rfam 13.0, the underlying nucleotide sequence database from which the RNA families are built (known as *rfamseq*) is based on a reprsentative collection of complete genomes maintained by `UniProt <http://www.uniprot.org/proteomes>`_.

-We include Standard (STD) and Whole Genome Shotgun (WGS) data classes.
-This includes all the environmental sample sequences (ENV) but we currently exclude the patented (PAT) and synthetic (SYN) divisions.
-You should note that *rfamseq* does NOT include Expressed Sequence Tag (EST) or Genome Survey Sequence (GSS) data classes.

-*rfamseq* is usually updated with each major Rfam release, e.g., 8.0, 9.0.
+*rfamseq* is usually updated with each major Rfam release, e.g., 12.0 or 13.0.
-You can find out the ENA release currently in use in the `README file <ftp://ftp.ebi.ac.uk/pub/databases/Rfam/CURRENT/README>`_ on our FTP site.
+You can find out the information about *rfamseq* currently in use in the `README file <ftp://ftp.ebi.ac.uk/pub/databases/Rfam/CURRENT/README>`_ in the Rfam FTP archive.

 Seed alignments and secondary structure annotation
 --------------------------------------------------

-Our **seed alignments** are small, curated sets of representative sequences for each family, as opposed to an alignment of all known members.
+Rfam **seed alignments** are small, curated sets of representative sequences for each family, as opposed to an alignment of all known members.
 The seed alignment also has as a **secondary structure** annotation, which represents the conserved secondary structure for these sequences.